 5).
 Promotes sustainable collaboration

 By streamlining your construction workflow with the use of BIM, project teams from different locations can always know when they come in at each stage of the project life cycle.
-With each workflow process clearly defined by the BIM solution, project teams who have interfacing work processes will work sustainably well by doing everything they possibly can to ensure that the next team after them have all the necessary support and logistics to perform their project tasks perfectly well.
+With each workflow process clearly defined by the BIM solution, project teams who have interfacing work processes will work sustainably well by doing everything they possibly can to ensure that the next team after them has all the necessary support and logistics to perform their project tasks perfectly well.

 6).
 Supports the existence of virtual teams

 BIM solves the issue of distance(which is often the most common challenge of virtual teams) and effective communication among virtual teams.
-As a tool for project integration, the project manager from a central location can bring everyone together by calling for a virtual meeting which is sometimes held over platforms that permit live meetings such as video conferencing, video calls and so on.
-BIM is used in these live meeting for people who are geographically separated to review current project status, analyse mistakes, proffer solutions and document lessons learned all while figuring of the best procedure to execute the remaining parts of the project with minimal or no errors.
+As a tool for project integration, the project manager from a central location can bring everyone together by calling for a virtual meeting which is sometimes held over platforms that permit live sessions such as video conferencing, video calls and so on.
+BIM is used in these live meetings for people who are geographically separated to review current project status, analyse mistakes, proffer solutions and document lessons learned all while figuring out the best procedure to execute the remaining parts of the project with minimal or no errors.

 The effectiveness of the use of BIM in the management of projects from different locations as well as in virtual teams can be sustained if project team members who are operating from project teams known as ”silos” from all around the world maintain the highest level of work ethic such as professionalism, leadership, integrity, advanced interpersonal relationship skills, positivity, knowledge and competence in relevant subject matters, broadmindedness, an apt for technology and the spirit of collaboration.

 Project members who are participants in the project are always challenged to deliver a project that is successful regardless of challenges like geographical separation, technological limitations, budget constraints, limited human resources, schedules that are accelerated as well as conflicting or inadequate information.